PostHog/posthog.com/contents/blog/mixpanel-alternatives.md

 According to [reviews on G2.com](https://www.g2.com/products/mixpanel/reviews), [summarized by Senja](https://senja.io/tools/review-mining/share?s=NOmOO5mS), companies use PostHog because:

 1. **It replaces multiple tools:** PostHog can replace Mixpanel (product analytics), LaunchDarkly (feature flags and A/B testing), and Hotjar (session replay and surveys), creating a single source of truth.
+This simplifies workflows and ensures all their data is in one place.

-2. **Pricing is transparent and scalable:** Reviewers appreciate PostHog's transparent, scalable pricing model.
-The generous free tier includes 1 million analytics events and 15,000 session replays each month.
-Companies eligible for [PostHog for Startups](/startups) also get $50k in free credits.
+2. **Pricing is transparent and scalable:** Reviewers appreciate PostHog's pricing scales reasonably as they grow, ensuring they don't overspend their budgets.
+PostHog offers a [generous free tier](/pricing), and companies eligible for [PostHog for Startups](/startups) get $50k in additional free credits.

-3. **They need to understand their users:** PostHog includes every tool necessary to understand users and improve producrts.
+3. **They need to understand their users:** PostHog includes every tool necessary to understand users and improve products.
 This means using funnels to track conversion, watching session replays to see where users get stuck, testing solutions with A/B tests, and gathering feedback with user surveys.

 ### How does PostHog compare to Mixpanel?